-The owner/chef of cult restaurant Little Bao in Hong Kong May Chow showcased her signature dishes for only 1 week from the 8th – 13th of September 2015 in Soho Kitchen and Bar of Old Compton Street which is owned by Nick Jones .
+The owner/chef of cult restaurant Little Bao in Hong Kong, May Chow showcased her signature dishes for only 1 week only from the 8th – 13th of September 2015, in Soho Kitchen and Bar of Old Compton Street which is owned by Nick Jones .
 Nick was out in Hong Kong during a business trip seeking venues for new ventures and just so happened to dine in Little Bao and was so impressed he ask May to come over to London and collaborate with him.
 May boasts some serious credentials having cooked at the likes of Yard Bird , TBLS as well as 3 Michelin starred Bo Innovation and I was lucky enough to check it all out on their first night of opening and boy was it good.
 And for those who aren’t in the know bao are little burgers that originate from Taiwan, traditionally they come in steamed clam shell like buns with a variety of fillings – these ones are more of your traditional burger shaped variety.
 My message to May Chow and Nick Jones – please don’t be strangers and let Little Bao have permanent residency in London in the not too distant future!

 The menu format is split into 3, for sharing, baos and sweet ending:

 The drinks are selected specifically for food matching which is a quality touch.

 The Hitachino ale (£6) was refreshing, citrusy and reminded me of the Belgian style IPA’s.